THE WILDFLOWERS

 In my practice as a doula, I draw on my own personal experiences with pregnancy, loss and birth, my trainings, and the wisdom I have acquired from the over 115 births I have attended to provide individualized support to each family.
 I love birth work as I get to be a forever student and learner!
 I have had the honour of attending births of all types ranging from unplanned HBAC (Home Birth After Cesarean) to planned cesarean, and everything in between.
 I am forever grateful to each family who invites me to be a part of their birthing journey.

-On the value of doulas…
+On the value of birth doulas…

 Team Trainings & Credentials